jbramirez03/Dream-Team-Profiled/README.md

 ## Questions
 If there are any questions about the project get in contact with me at my [Email](mailto:jason1287712@gmail.com)
 ## Links
+This is the link to the walkthrough video for this project, [Video](https://drive.google.com/file/d/1iaptQKxrHFiC4nVHf3MnQuD0lAf8jyp5/view?usp=sharing)